 Image source: Deviant Art

 On the contrary, process colours are produced with a combination of the following four inks; Cyan (C), magenta (M), yellow (Y), and black (K), which is why it is commonly known as 4 colour process.
-The image to be printed is separated into four files each of one colour and these are printed on top of each other as a series of dots1 so close to each other that they appear as a solid colour to the human eye.
-The process colour is recorded as percentages of the cyan, magenta, yellow and black inks and although by varying the percentages of the inks many colour variations are possible this method does produce a more limited number of colours in comparison with spot colours.
+The image to be printed is separated into four files each of one colour and these are printed on top of each other as a series of dots1 ,so close to each other that they appear as a solid colour to the human eye.
+The process colour is recorded as percentages of the cyan, magenta, yellow and black inks.
+Adjust the percentages of the four inks to produce colour variations.
+However, this method does offer a more limited number of colours in comparison with spot colours.
 Process colour printing is more cost-effective than spot colour printing as only the four inks are used.

 Images: (left) CMYK dot pattern (source: Adobe stock), (right) spot colour

 As we have explained both spot and process colours have their limitations in the printing industry.
-Depending on the printing procedure or the texture of the printing material, spot and process colours are both commonly used (sometimes in the same design if only one spot colour is necessary) and cannot replace each other.
-Thus, spot and process colour references are indispensable tools for all designers and can be found available in many design software programmes, like Adobe InDesign.
-However, it is important not to rely on the on-screen colour if your screen is uncalibrated and a Pantone Guide would be useful.
+Depending on the printing procedure or the texture of the printing material, spot and process colours are both commonly used.
+Sometimes both systems are used to print the same design if only one spot colour is necessary.
+In certain colour gamut areas your colour cannot be perfectly matched with CMYK alone.
+Thus, spot and process colour references are both indispensable for all designers and can be found available in many design software programmes, like Adobe InDesign.
+However, it is important not to rely on the on-screen colour if your screen is uncalibrated.

 Do I need a Pantone Color Bridge?